photo-cli/photo-cli/README.md

   -p, --folder-append-location      (Optional) Append location for `FolderAppendType`.
 [Can be use with `FolderProcessType` is `SubFoldersPreserveFolderHierarchy`] ( Prefix: 1, Suffix: 2 )

+  -v, --verify                      (Optional) Verify that all photo files copied successfully by comparing file hashes. (no extra parameter needed)

   -e, --reverse-geocode             (Optional) Third-party provider to resolve photo taken address by photo's coordinates. ( Disabled: 0 [default], BigDataCloud: 1, OpenStreetMapFoundation: 2, GoogleMaps: 3, LocationIq: 5 )

   -b, --bigdatacloud-key            (Optional) API key needed to use BigDataCloud. https://www.bigdatacloud.com/geocoding-apis/reverse-geocode-to-city-api/ (Instead of using this option, environment name: PHOTO_CLI_BIG_DATA_CLOUD_API_KEY can be used. )